Świecie

-Świecie (/pl/; Schwetz) is a town in northern Poland with 24,841 inhabitants (2023), capital of Świecie County in the Kuyavian-Pomeranian Voivodeship.
+Świecie (/pl/; Swiecé; Schwetz an der Weichsel) is a town in northern Poland with 24,841 inhabitants (2023), capital of Świecie County in the Kuyavian-Pomeranian Voivodeship.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 Founded in the Middle Ages, Świecie is a former royal town of Poland, which prospered as a trade center due to its location at the intersection of important trade routes.
 The town features heritage sites in a variety of styles, including Gothic, Renaissance, Baroque, Neo-Renaissance and Neo-Gothic, a preserved market square, and the region's sole Museum of Firefighting. Świecie is home to one of the oldest psychiatric hospitals in Poland.

 Location

 Świecie is located on the west bank of river Vistula at the mouth of river Wda.

 Etymology

 The name of the town comes from the Polish word świecić, which means "to shine".